new-atlantic/libmeshutil/README.rst

 tested with version 2011.4.0 and compatiblity with other versions is not guaranteed.
 Specifically versions preceding 2010.0.0 should not work.
-Compatibility and testing with multiple versions is the aim, but there is no intention to support versions older thatn 2010.0.0.
+Compatibility and testing with multiple versions is the aim, but there is no intention to support versions older than 2010.0.0.

+Some functionality of batman_adv requires the Linux debug filesystem to be mounted.
+This requires root (or CAP_SYS_ADMIN?) privileges.

 Testing
 -------